proegssilb/NadekoBot/README.md

 Summary of changes:

-  - Modify Dockerfile for use in Dokku
+  - Modify Dockerfile for use in production with reboots.
+  - Add uptime logging, see the `Uptime` module.
   - More to come